DRV-Sai-Siddarth/PRIME-POWER/README.md

 # Prime-Power
 This is my first repository.
 <br>
-I developed this project in a LifeSkills & Python conducted by ARJUNA Trust
+I developed this project in a LifeSkills & Python program conducted by ARJUNA Trust